نوع مقاله : مقالات پژوهشی

 Discussion

 The results showed that fruit yield responded differently to deficit irrigation.
 Deficit irrigation during the bud break to flowering and flowering to veraison stages had the greatest impact on reducing fruit yield, with the effect being more pronounced during the flowering to veraison stage.
 However, the impact of deficit irrigation during the veraison to fruit harvest and fruit harvest to leaf fall stages on yield was less compared to the bud break to flowering and flowering to veraison stages.
-The lowest fruit yield and the highest rate of yield reduction were observed under irrigation after 70% depletion of available water during the flowering to veraison stage, amounting to 1111 kg/ha and a yield reduction rate of 82.7%, respectively.
-Overall, the results indicated that fruit yield under irrigation after 35% depletion of available water during the fruit harvest to leaf fall stage was similar to full irrigation and is recommended for the Sistan region.
+The lowest fruit yield and the highest rate of yield reduction were observed under irrigation after 70% depletion of available water during the flowering to veraison stage, amounting to 1111 kg.ha-1 and a yield reduction rate of 82.7%, respectively.
+The results showed that irrigation after 35% soil moisture deficiency during the stages of bud burst to flowering, from flowering to fruit color change, from berry color variation to harvest and from harvest to leaf fall reduced fruit yield by 27.9, 38, 7.1, and 4.1 percent compared to full irrigation in the corresponding stages, respectively.
+In general, by reducing the irrigation rate in the stages from berry color variation to harvest by 35% soil moisture deficiency, water consumption can be saved and yield is not significantly reduced.

 کلیدواژهها [English]